dwolfson7789/wdi-al-khwarizmi-2/W01/D03/Assignments/Homework/W01D03_homework.md

 ### Reminder: How to Submit Your Homework
 This is the last time the instructions will appear in the homework file; after this, it's assumed you know how to submit homeworks.
 Come back here if you need to refresh your memory.

 To submit a homework, you must first commit your changes.
-In the Terminal, in the folder where you're working (generally that day's folder):
+In the Terminal, in the directory where you're working (generally that day's directory):
 ```
 git add -A
 git commit -m "some sort of commit message, i.e., 'working on homework.
 Ethan sucks'"